sara-sabr/ITStrategy/_posts/en/2020-11-30-FWD50-in-the-open.md

 *Note: There many others out there so feel free to let us know of them so that we can update the list!*

-In addition to live tweeting, Sean Boots recently published a great blog post with reflections on his FWD50 experience called [Government is actually a big tech company, they just don’t know it yet](https://sboots.ca/2020/11/16/government-is-actually-a-big-tech-company/).
+In addition to live tweeting, Sean Boots recently published a great blog post with reflections on his FWD50 experience called [Government is actually a big tech company, they just don't know it yet](https://sboots.ca/2020/11/16/government-is-actually-a-big-tech-company/).

 While the videos from the 2020 FWD50 sessions are not freely available, the FWD50 team has a YouTube page which includes some great free content such as: